mattmyne/usbnet/README.md

 The Pico assigns itself an IP of `192.168.7.1` and a DHCP server is started that assigns the host computer `192.168.7.16`.
 You should be able to ping the Pico from the computer to confirm the connection.

+I've also added mDNS, allowing the Pico to also be reached at `demo.local`

 I've used the DHCP server code from the Pico examples rather than the TinyUSB one, but feel free to switch it out as needed.

 No additional libraries other than those included in the Pico SDK are needed.
 Only the built-in TinyUSB and lwIP are used.